tfthushaar/patient-doc-booking/SYSTEM_OVERVIEW.md

-# Medical Appointment Booking System - System Overview
+# Patient Doctor Booking System - System Overview

+This system was designed and built by Thush to provide a robust, secure, and user-friendly platform for booking medical appointments.
+It supports both patient and admin workflows, with a focus on reliability and ease of use.

 ## System Architecture